 Bijan Raahemi received his Ph.D. in Electrical and Computer Engineering from the University of Waterloo, Canada, in 1997.
 He received his M.Sc. in Electrical Engineering from Sharif University of Technology, and his B.Sc. in Electrical Engineering from Isfahan University of Technology, Iran, in 1991 and 1988, respectively.

-His current research interests include Data Anayltics, Data Mining and Machine Learning with Applications in Engineering, Healthcare and Business, Big Data Analytics, Information Systems and Technologies, Business Intelligence, and Data Communications Networks and Services.
+His current research interests include Data Mining, Machine Learning, and Big Data Analytics with their applications in Engineering, Business and Healthcare; Information Systems and Technologies; and Data Communications Networks and Services.

 Dr. Raahemi is a registered member of the Professional Engineers of Ontario (PEO), a senior Member of the Institute of Electrical and Electronics Engineering (IEEE), and a member of the Association for Computing Machinery (ACM).
 He is also a member of Ottawa-Carleton Institute for Electrical and Computer Engineering (OCIECE), and Ottawa-Carleton Institute for Computer Science (OCICS).